CSCI 250 Intro to Computer Graphics Syllabus

 ---

-As you can see, there will be two midterm exams and a final, contributing a total of 50% of your grade.
-The next 40% will be earned by completing several programming projects implementing simple modeling systems.
-The final 10% will be made up of various homework assignments and class participation.
+As you can see, there will be two midterm exams and a final exam experience, contributing a total of 60% of your grade.
+The next 36% will be earned by completing several programming projects and/or homework projects implementing simple graphical systems.
+The final 4% will be made up of class participation.
 The weighted sum of each component will be computed and grades will be assigned based on the total number of points earned using the standard 90-80-70-60 system.

 Attendance policy:

-While I do not require class attendance, and would prefer that you sleep in the dorm instead of in class, studies have shown that regular class attendance improves student grades.
+While I do not require class attendance, and would prefer that you sleep in your room instead of snoring online in class, studies have shown that regular class attendance improves student grades.
 In addition, I will be giving sample code and pseudocode for the projects in class, and will be discussing the course material (including the material covered by the tests) in class.
 While attending class, students will be expected to comport themselves professionally, and to participate in class activities and discussions.
+This is even more important for online classes like this one!

 Academic dishonesty: